ACE Nursing Presentations 2024

 The ACE Process

-Step 2) Begin application: Once a profile has been created, candidates can begin completing the various aspects of the application (see the brief overview of the application requirements below or the more detailed outline here)
+2. Begin Application: Once your profile has been created, applicants can begin completing the various aspects of the ACE Nursing application.
+A detailed overview of the requirements for ACE can be found here.

-Step 4) 4 weeks to complete all components of the ACE application: The application process for ACE relies on the candidate completing every section of their application.
-Each section will be ticked green once the system recognises that section as complete.
-For the End of Year 2017 intake applicants have four weeks from 16th August 2017 to 5pm 12th September 2017 to complete this.
+4. Progress the ACE Nursing Application: The application process for ACE relies on the candidate completing every section of their application.
+Each section will be marked green once the system recognises that section as completed.
+For the Mid Year 2024 intake applicants have four weeks from 3 April 2024 until 30 April 2024 to complete their ACE Nursing application.

-Note: Each section has a 'save' button at the bottom of the page.
-You can save your progress as you go along and complete your application when convenient.
-It is important to note that there is no submit button!
-Provided an applicant's application reads complete at the time applications close they are able to be considered for the next stage of the ACE process.
+User Note: Each section has a 'save' button at the bottom of the page.
+You can save your progress and complete your application at anytime during the application intake.
+There is no submit button!

 - Cover Letter(s)

 Employers have 6 weeks to shortlist, interview and rank their graduates.
-Each employer is entirely responsible for this process in their organisation and each employer may perform this process differently.
-Be aware that ACE is not involved with this step of the process.
-As such, any queries relating to this period should be directed to the NETP and NESP coordinators of the employers where applicants have applied to.
+Each employer is responsible for this process and each employer may perform this process slightly differently.
+ACE Nursing are not involved with interviews and selections.
+Any queries relating to interviews should be directed to your NETP and NESP coordinators.

-Step 1) Employer interviews: Employers interview graduates.
+1. Employer Interviews: Employers interview graduates.
 Note that each employer runs their own process and interviews may therefore occur at any time throughout the 6 week period.

-Step 3) Employers shortlist and rank: Once interviews have been completed, employers shortlist their preferred graduates and rank them in preference order.
+3. Employers Shortlist Candidates: Once interviews are completed, employers shortlist their preferred candidates and rank each candidate in order of preference.

-Step 4) Employers submit rankings to ACE: At the end of the 6 week period employers must submit to ACE their final list of graduates in ranked order together with their number of NETP and NESP vacancies.
+4. Employers Submit Candidate Rankings to ACE: At the end of the 6 week interview period, employers submit to ACE their final ranked list of candidates as-well as confirming the number of NETP and NESP positions that they have.

 - Employers will use the contact information you provide in your ACE application to contact you for these interviews.
-Ensure your contact details are kept up to date.
-Remember, you can update your profile (including your contact details) even when applications have closed by logging into your profile.
+You can update your profile, including your contact details, even when applications have closed by logging into your profile.

-- When interviewing it is a good idea to discuss with the employer their available specialties and the support offered for new Graduate Nurses, that way applicants can make a more informed decision regarding how best to order their preferred employers.
+- When interviewing it is a good idea to discuss with the employer their available vacancies and ask about the support offered for new Graduate Nurses in their organisation, that way applicants can make a more informed decision regarding how best to order their preferred employers.

-- Employers may manage their time differently during this period.
-As such, some applicants may be contacted very early in the 6 week process while others may not be contacted until much later in this timeframe.
-This is not a reflection on the applicant!
+- Employers may manage their interview schedules differently during this period.
+As such, some applicants may be contacted very early in the 6 week process while others may not be contacted until later during the process.

 - Employers may interview differently.
 Some may hold panel interviews and others may hold one-on-one interviews while larger employers may choose to run an assessment centre to consider all of their applicants.

-Once employers have submitted their list of preferred NETP and NESP applicants and the number of positions they wish to recruit to, the ACE system conducts a match process, matching graduates selected by employers to one of the graduate’s most preferred employers.
+Once employers have submitted their list of preferred NETP and NESP candidates and the number of positions they wish to recruit to, the ACE system conducts an electronic match process, using an algorithm matching candidates ranked by employers to any one of the candidate’s most preferred employers.

-The ACE Match operates based on the following principles:
+The ACE Algorithm Match operates based on the following principles: